 Applications should be addressed to Kelsey Wiebe, Curator, Heritage Park Museum.
 They may be emailed to firstname.lastname@example.org.
 Applicants selected for interviews will be contacted to arrange either an in-person or telephone interview by the Curator, depending on availability.

-*** Please note: position contingent on funding from Young Canada Works in Heritage Organizations Jobs.
+*** This position is contingent on funding from Canada Summer Jobs.